By Tim Nash

 This year, I coached two teams — 04s (players born in 2004) and 03s (born in 2003).
 For those of you who don’t like math, the 04s were 12 or about to turn 13; the 03 were 13 or 14.
 Once again, I learned a lot, but the main takeaway from this year has to do with parents.

 The other night, I was at a function that included my girls as well as some 10-, 11- and 12-year-old players and their families.
 While the girls played in the pool, I watched the parents from the younger teams, the ones just getting started, interact with each other.
 They were having a great time reminiscing about the year.
-They talked about certain games, tournaments, hotels, team dinners, other teams they played.what a fantastic team they had.
+They talked about certain games, tournaments, hotels, team dinners, other teams they played, and what a fantastic team they had.
 They spent nine months together and formed friendships that will go on for years.

 But I couldn’t help but think they might very well be missing the main point.